52 Types of Beetles in Washington State

 Jewel beetles, however, are members of an entirely different family (Buprestidae).
 This family contains about 2,000 species—more than all other beetle families—but many are rare.

 Jeweled specimens often have colors and patterns reminiscent of precious stones and gems.
-You can find jewel beetles throughout much of North America; our state is home to at least 15 different kinds.
+You can find jewel beetles throughout much of North America; our state is home to at least 15 kinds.

 While some live above ground during summer, most spend winters in large underground groups and become active again after overwintering.